Last updated: April 2017

 You tell who?

 We may share personal information amongst companies in the Lonely Planet family.
 We may also disclose that information to our travel writers and other contractors who help us put together Lonely Planet products and services and, where relevant, to our business partners who assist us in providing these products and services, or to successors in title to our business.
 This may involve transferring your data from one country to another.
-By giving us personal information through the Lonely Planet website or communicating with us, you acknowledge and agree to our use of your data on a global basis, but if you have any concerns about this please let us know.
+By giving us your personal information or interacting with us, you acknowledge and agree to our use of your data on a global basis, but if you have any concerns about this please let us know.

 If legal or health and safety issues arise we may also have to make disclosures to relevant organisations to deal with these matters.